 New developments

-Since the centenary celebrations in 1995, constant re-development has seen the addition of a new Music School, two new computer centres, a Sports Hall, two flood-lit Astroturf’s, an 18 hole golf course, two completely new departments, Modern Languages and Food and Nutrition, and the building of a new girls’ boarding house.
+Since the centenary celebrations in 1995, constant re-development has seen the addition of a new Music School, two new computer centres, a Sports Hall, two flood-lit Astroturfs pitches, an 18 hole golf course, two completely new departments, Modern Languages and Food & Nutrition, and the building of a new girls’ boarding house.
 The growth in numbers has enabled the re-opening of School House, a third house for girls.

-The College is part of the Woodard Corporation which owns some 23 independent schools, amongst them Lancing, Bloxham and Ellesmere, which form a core of a much larger group of schools that includes two Academies, many independent schools, grammar schools, comprehensive schools and schools across the world – all of them linked by the Anglican ethos centred on Nathaniel Woodard’s vision of a Christian education for young people.
+The College is part of the Woodard Corporation which owns 23 independent schools – all of them linked by the Anglican ethos centred on Nathaniel Woodard’s vision of a Christian education for young people.

 In December 2010, Worksop College joined with its sister Woodard Prep School, Ranby House, to become a single, co-educational, independent day and boarding school for 3 to 18-year-olds.